envytools/envytools/hwdocs/falcon/intro.rst

   bitfield manipulation, ...], and other features
 - version 4: used on NVD9+ for some engines [others are still version 3]: adds support for 24-bit code addressing, debugging and ???
+- version 5: used on NV108+ for some engines, adds ???

 .. todo:: figure out v4 new stuff
+.. todo:: figure out v5 new stuff

 The falcon units present on nvidia cards are: